Indianapolis Public Library: Central Library

+Located in downtown Indianapolis, the Central Library building was designed by architect Paul Philippe Cret (with Zantzinger, Borie and Medary).
+The library opened in 1917 and was added to the National Register of Historic Places in 1975.
+Central Library has undergone many renovations and expansions throughout its history; the largest and most recent project was completed by Woollen, Molzan and Partners in 2007.

-Indianapolis Special Collections Room
+Special collections

-The Central Library houses the Indianapolis Special Collections Room, named for newspaper executive Nina Mason Pulliam.
+Central Library's sixth floor includes the Indianapolis Special Collections Room, named for newspaper executive Nina Mason Pulliam.
 The collection contains a variety of archival adult and children's materials, both fiction and nonfiction books by local authors, photographs, scrapbooks, typescripts, manuscripts, autographed editions, letters, newspapers, magazines, and realia.
 The collection features Kurt Vonnegut, May Wright Sewall, the Woollen family, James Whitcomb Riley, and Booth Tarkington.

-Other special collections

-The 3800 sqft Center for Black Literature & Culture opened in 2017, provided by $1.3 million in grant funding from the Lilly Endowment.
-The center houses some 10,000 books, magazines, DVDs, and e-books with plans to qruple the collection to 40,000 items over the next five years.
+The 3800 sqft Center for Black Literature & Culture opened at Central Library in 2017, provided by $1.3 million in grant funding from the Lilly Endowment.
+The center houses some 10,000 books, magazines, DVDs, and e-books with plans to quadruple the collection to 40,000 items over the next five years.
 The center's window banners pay tribute to local Black figures, including former Indiana Fever basketball player, Tamika Catchings, poet and playwright, Mari Evans, and Congresswoman Julia Carson.
 Phase II of the project commenced after an Indianapolis City-County Council committee issued $5.3 million in bonds for facility upgrades and projects in July 2020.

 In 2019, the Indianapolis Public Library, in partnership with Indy Pride and others, dedicated the Chris Gonzalez Collection, named for LGBTQ activist and Indiana Youth Group co-founder Christopher T. Gonzalez.
-The collection of 7,000 items relating to local and national LGBTQ+ history and culture were merged with the Central Library collection.
+The collection of 7,000 items relating to local and national LGBTQ+ history and culture was merged with the Central Library collection.

 Branches

-Besides the Central Library, the Indianapolis Public Library system operates 24 branch libraries and provides bookmobile services.
+The Indianapolis Public Library system operates 24 branch libraries and provides bookmobile services.